Pir Gee

 Tailwind CSS 2025 – What’s New and Improved

 Tailwind CSS has always stood out for its simplicity and flexibility, but the 2025 update pushes the boundaries even further.
 With the introduction of enhanced design tokens, dark mode improvements, and smarter JIT compilation, developers can now build interfaces that are faster, lighter, and more visually consistent.
-The latest version integrates seamlessly with modern build tools like Vite, which is now Laravel’s default, allowing for near-instant hot-reloading and efficient asset bundling.
+The latest version integrates seamlessly with modern build tools like Laravel Vite, which is now Laravel’s default, allowing for near-instant hot-reloading and efficient asset bundling.

 Another significant update is the plugin ecosystem, which now includes prebuilt component libraries tailored for dashboard UIs, ecommerce, and SaaS platforms.
 This minimizes development time while maintaining design coherence across your app.